Kevin Hutchings

 MA English, MA Interdisciplinary Studies

 I am available to supervise exceptional graduate students who wish to pursue studies in, or combining, British Romantic Literatures, pre-Confederation Canadian literatures, and Indigenous literatures in Upper Canada circa 1800-1850.
-I am particularly interested in studying Romantic representations of colonialism, Indigenous appropriations of Romantic discourse, and in nineteenth-century literary depictions of other-than-human creatures and the ecosystems that sustain them.
+I am particularly interested in supervising research on British Romantic representations of colonialism, Indigenous appropriations of Romantic tropes, and nineteenth-century representations of animals and ecosystems.

 Available to be contacted by the media as a subject matter expert

 Kevin is the author of Transatlantic Upper Canada: Portraits in Literature, Land, and British-Indigenous Relations (2020), Romantic Ecologies and Colonial Cultures in the British Atlantic World (2009), and Imagining Nature: Blake’s Environmental Poetics (2002); and he is co-author of the British Columbia Book Prize-winning Birds of the Raincoast: Habits and Habitat (2004).
-His co-edited collections include Transatlantic Literary Ecologies (2017), Transatlantic Literary Exchanges (2011), and Native Americans and Anglo-American Culture (2009); and he has published more than 35 journal articles and books chapters.
+His co-edited books include Transatlantic Literary Ecologies (2017), Transatlantic Literary Exchanges (2011), and Native Americans and Anglo-American Culture: The Indian Atlantic (2009); and he has published 40 journal articles and book chapters.